yaramohamadi/yaramohamadi/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yaramohamadi&label=Profile%20views&color=0e75b6&style=flat" alt="yaramohamadi" /> </p>

 - 🔭 **Generative Models, Deep Learning, and Computer Vision**...
-Do you want to use personalized multi-modal generative models for your creative applications?
+Do you want to build multi-modal generative models for your personal creative applications?
 Are you concerned that you have limited compute power and don't have enough data?
 No worries, i'm here to help!
 - 🎸🐒 When I don't work, you can find me exploring my passion of playing the blues guitar or just doing monkey stuff. <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://yaramohamadi.github.io/" target="blank"><img align="center"